hedgreneric/ISU-Vault/Spring24/COM S 418/Assignments/Assignment4-Hedgren.md

 $E(T(n))=T(n-1)+O(n)$
 This results in an expected runtime of $O(n^2)$

+50% of the randomly chosen elements will be above x', so this will reduce the amount of times that x compares with rest of elements in A by 50%.
+This still results about the same runtime as the worst case.

 ## Question 4.15
 **A simple polygon P is called star-shaped if it contains a point q such